MikeDank/Personal-Site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: co-founder & CEO Non-Fungible Corp.
+role: co-founder & CEO ERC Labs, Inc.

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The University of Iowa (undergraduate)
+- name: The University of Iowa
   url: https://tippie.uiowa.edu

 # Short bio (displayed in user profile at end of posts)